Annual National Data Report to Inform Trends and Patterns in Drug-Impaired Driving 2021

 - What are the results of these actions?

 This report is the result of a collective effort undertaken in 2018 by the Federal/Provincial and Territorial (FPT) working group (WG) on DID.
-Comprised of representatives from all jurisdictions, as well as key stakeholders from the Department of Justice Canada, the Royal Canadian Mounted Police (RCMP) and the Canada Border Services Agency (CBSA), the WG set out to work on identifying a series of indicators to help address these questions.
-The WG also engaged with key expert organizations such as Statistics Canada (STC) and the Canadian Centre on Substance Use and Addictions (CCSUA) as well as, selected academics, to assess the relevance, reliability, availability and accessibility of data for these various indicators.
+Comprised of representatives from all jurisdictions, as well as key stakeholders from the Department of Justice Canada, the Royal Canadian Mounted Police (RCMP), the Canada Border Services Agency (CBSA) and Transport Canada, the WG set out to work on identifying a series of indicators to help address these questions.
+The WG also engaged with key expert organizations such as Statistics Canada (STC) and the Canadian Centre on Substance Use and Addictions (CCSUA) as well as selected academics, to assess the relevance, reliability, availability and accessibility of data for these various indicators.
 In conducting this analysis, the WG benefitted in particular from a comprehensive exercise undertaken by the CCSUA to identify a set of national indicators on DID.
 The WG agreed on a preliminary set of indicators in spring 2019, which was further refined in September 2019.
-Subsequently, jurisdictions were asked to collect, collate and report data on as many of these indicators as possible for calendar years 2018 and 2019.
-Jurisdictions were asked to provide their reports to Public Safety Canada in early winter 2020.
+Subsequently, jurisdictions were asked to collect, collate and report data on as many of these indicators as possible.
+The first annual trends and patterns report was published in 2020, and covered the 2019 calendar year.

-This report synthesizes the data provided by jurisdictions in their annual reports, as well as data from the RCMP and the CBSA.
+This report synthesizes the data for calendar year 2020 provided by jurisdictions in their annual reports, as well as data from the RCMP and the CBSA.
 Data from reports and research studies from other sources (e.g., STC; CCSUA) is also used.

 The Legislative and Programmatic Context